 If there was any incentive for me to get the iPhone 7 Plus over the other iPhones, it wasn’t just a bigger screen (which does make shooting and editing photos easier).

 The “depth effect” feature for iPhone 7 is AMAZING.

 This feature is called PORTRAIT and is a camera option alongside video, slo-mo, photo square etc.

 See here how I shot my friend Alyssa for a watch ad?
 The background blurs and I can focus on her — very similar to shooting with my Canon 70D.
 This photo is completely unedited and shot on the iPhone 7 + … a little brightening and it’s the perfect ad!

-There’s a lot of iPhone editing apps, but some app actually help you take better photos too.
+There’s a lot of iPhone editing apps, but some photo apps for iPhone actually help you take better pictures too.

 Set your iPhone to be very still (like on your tripod), let the camera focus, and keep it still while it takes multiple photos to imitate long exposure.
 This reduces “noise” which is those annoying pixels in your camera.
 It’s a controlled blurring tool.
 You can see the samples I used above as paired with the tripod I use.

 Best Photo Apps for iPhone | Boomerang App: